iamshadmirza/TheNextBigWriter/js/how-does-javascript-work/how-does-javascript-work.md

-Hello, 👋 this is Shivam Verma, this is my first blog and in this, I will help you to understand the working of JavaScript.
-Let's Begin!!
+Hello, I am Shivam Verma.
+This is my first blog and we will try to understand the working of JavaScript today.
+Let's begin!!

-#### Ever wondered how JavaScript works under the hood?
+## Ever wondered how JavaScript works under the hood?

 Well by the end of this blog you will have a clear understanding of that by knowing two important concepts that make it possible
-1. **Execution Context**
-1. **Call Stack**
+1. Execution Context
+2. Call Stack

 ### 1. Execution Context

 Before diving deep into the working of `JavaScript` remember one thing

 > "Everything in JavaScript happens inside an `Execution Context`"

+`Execution Context` can be thought of as an imaginary box where all the storage as well as code execution happens.

 `Execution Context(EC)` can be classified into two main types:
 - Global Execution Context(GEC)
 - Functional Execution Context(FEC)

-I will specify when which `EC` is created, other than that we will refer to it commonly as `Execution Context`
+I will specify during further explaination that which type of `Execution Context` is being created at that moment, other than that we will refer to it commonly as `Execution Context`

 So the `Execution Context` is divided into 2 parts
-- **Memory Component**
+- Memory Component
-- **Code Component**
+- Code Component

 The **Memory Component** also known as the **Variable Environment** allocates memory and stores variables and functions as *key: value* pairs.

 The **Code Component** also known as the **Thread of Execution** runs through the JavaScript program and executes line by line.

-Now If I may present the `Execution Context` visually as a diagram it can be shown as:
+Now if I may present the `Execution Context` visually as a diagram it can be shown as:

 ![Group 6.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611776579826/9DOXVBrgh.png)